teracyhq/dev/README.rst

     Extracting box...te: 66.3M/s, Estimated time remaining: 0:00:01)
     Successfully added box 'opscode-ubuntu-1204' with provider 'virtualbox'!

+Note: During the waiting time, you could enjoy a cup of coffee and reading about ``vagrant`` at *Learn more* section near the end of this documentation.

 - No ``git`` installed:
 Download and unzip this repository at https://github.com/teracy-official/teracy-dev/archive/master.zip